All Episodes

 All right, so Danielle is standing by sleepy, creepy, crazy Uncle Joe.

-We prefer truth over fat facts, and poor kids are just as uh bright and talented as white kids.
+And poor kids are just as bright and talented as white kids.

-And oh, this is the first time ever you have an African American who's bright, articulate, and clean.
+And, oh, this is the first time ever you have an African American who's bright, articulate, and clean.

-Man, that story book.
+Man, that storybook.

-Uh Margaret Thatcher, oops, not Margaret Thatcher.
+Oops, not Margaret Thatcher.

 I mean, it just keeps building.

-If you agree with me, go to Joe 3030, and help me in this fight.
+If you agree with me, go to Joe 30330 and help me in this fight.

-We gotta let them know who we are.
+We got to let them know who we are.

 Truth over facts.

-Words that stunned the nation, and I would argue I know shocked the world.
+Words that stunned the nation and I would argue, I know, shocked the world.

 International leaders spoke about it.

-You had Al Angela Merkel.
+You had Angela Merkel.

-We have this notion that somehow, if you're poor, you cannot do it.
+We have this notion that somehow if you're poor, you cannot do it.

-Just like in my generation when I got out of school, that uh when Bobby Kennedy and Dr. King had been assassinated in the 70s, uh, late 70s.
+Just like in my generation when I got out of school, that when Bobby Kennedy and Dr. King had been assassinated in the 70s, late 70s, when I got engaged, you know, up to that time, remember, none of your women will know this, but a couple men may remember.

-That was a time in the early, late 60s and early 60s and 60s where it was drop out.
+That was a time in the early, late 60s, early 60s and 60s, where it was drop out, go to Haid Asbury, don't get engaged, don't trust anybody over 30.

 But your bottom line has to be that we have to be strong.

-I know that not all of you are committed to my husband.
+Because I know that not all of you are committed to my husband.

-You may have to swallow a little.
+Yes, his own wife, you may have to swallow a little.

-I'm probably too angry today, Jonathan, to deal with her, uh, who's a good friend of ours, and I don't want to ruin our friendship.
+I'm probably too angry today, Jonathan, to deal with her, who's a good friend of ours.

 So what do you say?